Measurement-induced phase transitions in sparse nonlocal scramblers

 In the following we demonstrate these expectations explicitly by studying sparse nonlocal Floquet circuits consisting of consecutive layers of pairwise nonlocal two-qubit gates $Q_{ij} = Q_{ji}$.
 The gates are arranged in a nonlocal bricklayer pattern, as illustrated in \figref{fig:SparseMIPTFig1}b, where each timestep $t = 1,\ldots,T$ represents a single interaction layer consisting of exactly $N/2$ gates.
 These interaction layers are stacked into an alternating sequence of even and odd interaction blocks.
 During the \emph{even} block $t = m = 1,\ldots,k$ we place gates $Q_{ij}$ between qubits $i < j$ if and only if $\magn{i-j} = 2^{m-1}$ and $\textrm{mod}(\lfloor i / 2^{m-1} \rfloor,2) = 0$.
 During the subsequent \emph{odd} block $t = k + m = k+1,\ldots,2k$ we place gates according to the same rules but with the odd-bricklayer condition $\textrm{mod}(\lfloor i / 2^{m-1} \rfloor,2) = 1$.
 Finally, we apply a layer of single-qubit phase gates $P_i$ to all qubits and repeat the entire sequence until a final time $t = T$.
+Unless otherwise specified, we consider circuits with total depth $T = 8N$ for Clifford gates and $T = N/2$ for Haar-random gates.
 This alternating sequence of even and odd nonlocal interaction blocks ensures that quantum information rapidly spreads through the system via nonlocal interactions as rapidly as possible within a single block, but is not siloed into one of the hierarchical branches of the nonlocal circuit that occurs if, for example, the circuit consists only of even blocks.
 Unless otherwise stated, the models which appear in this paper always assume periodic boundary conditions.

 Following each interaction layer $t$ we randomly apply projective measurements in the Pauli-$z$ basis to individual qubits with probability $p$ as illustrated by the red crosses in Fig. \ref{fig:SparseMIPTFig1}b.
 These projective measurements tend to destroy the long-range entanglement built up by the previous interaction layers of the \pwrk circuit.
 The competition between these two effects leads to a measurement-induced phase transition in the entanglement structure of the output state \cite{bao2020theory,gullans2020dynamical,nahum2020measurement}.
 In this paper, we are particularly interested in how this transition changes as we add more nonlocal interactions.